-Camilla Valley Farm is pleased to offer Harrisville 100% pure Shetland wool yarn for weavers and knitters.
-Available in 64 gorgeous colours, Harrisville Classic Shetland Wool is a blend of the finest Merino Cross wools from New Zealand and soft Australian wool spun in the company's own 200 year old historic mill in the Eastern United States.
+Camilla Valley Farm is pleased to offer Harrisville 100% pure Wool yarn for weavers and knitters.
+Available in 64 gorgeous colours and 2 weights, Harrisville Classic Shetland and Highland Wool is a blend of the finest Merino Cross wools from New Zealand and soft Australian wool spun in the company's own 200 year old historic mill in the Eastern United States.

 Harrisville has always been a textile village.
 Woolen yarn has been spun in the waterpowered, brick mill town of Harrisville since 1794.
 This small village is nestled in the Monadnock Highlands of southwestern New Hampshire and is the only industrial community of the early 19th Century that still survives in America in its original form.
 In 1977, the Department of Interior designated Harrisville a National Historic Landmark.

 The last surviving woolen mill in Harrisville closed in 1970 when the fashion world turned, temporarily, to synthetic double-knit fabrics.
 Harrisville Designs was established a year later with a goal of preserving the textile heritage and economic vitality that had sustained the village for almost two hundred years.

 The distinctive look of Harrisville Design yarns is the result of care and attention to detail at every stage of the spinning process.
 The fleece is dyed-in-the-wool to maximize brightness and fastness and then two, three or sometimes four colours are blended together to create the beautiful heather mixes that the company is known for.
 Their colour consultant, Nell Znamierowski, carefully chooses the right combinations to give the yarns depth and interest without sacrificing brightness and variation.